-Top fruits to eat during pregnancy include: Avocado, Guava, Watermelon, Banana, Apple, Mango, Pomegranate, Blueberries, Strawberries, Apricots, Grape, etc. Nutrition during pregnancy is important to ensure healthy growth of the foetus.
+Top fruits to eat during pregnancy include: Avocado, Guava, Watermelon, Banana, Apple, Mango, Pomegranate, Blueberries, Strawberries, Apricots, Grape, etc. Nutrition during pregnancy is important to ensure healthy growth of the foetus. if you know you are eating right it can help give you peace of mind and you can focus on things like watching youtube videos for baby in preparation of your baby arriving.
+Those videos will be great fun when you watch them with your newborn!
 Nutrition during pregnancy is different from the non-pregnant state.
 There are increased energy requirements and specific micro-nutrient requirements.
 Women with poor diet before pregnancy are more likely to give birth prematurely than women who have healthy diet.
 This is why putting a pregnancy diet plan in place will make it so much easier for you to know what to eat, instead of eating everything in your fridge, even if that might be tempting.
 Plus, you’ll be giving your baby the nutrition they need to become healthy.
 Adequate consumption of folate abundant in green leafy vegetable, legumes, and fruits has been shown to decrease the risk of fetal neutral tube defects such as spina bifida.

 Deficiencies in micronutrients such as folate, iron, zinc, and vitamins A, B6, B12, C, E and riboflavin are highly prevalent and may occur concurrently among pregnant women.
 Insufficient intake of vitamin C and other essential nutrients during pregnancy has also been associated with a number of conditions such as incidence of some complications of pregnancy.
 High levels of folic acid, potassium, vitamin, iodine, iron, magnesium, and protein, calcium copper and omega-3 fatty acids are just some essential dietary needs while pregnant.
 Below are healthy fruits that will ensure a more pleasant and smoother term of pregnancy and also keep you and your baby safe during those nine months.